howtomakeaturn/Koala/README.md

 * Elegant structure

 ## Design Principle
+* Take the hands-on library if there's already one in the world!
-* Implementing the functionality in static method if possible.
+* Implementing the functionality in static method if it's possible.
 * Instantiating are usually unnecessary.
 Just make it static method.
-* Take the hands-on library if there's already one in the world!
+* Static method can really finish most of the tasks.
+I'm serious.

 ## Components
 * Router is Toro https://github.com/anandkunal/ToroPHP